GroundBuilder/to-be-ahead-blog/TESTING.md

 ## W3C - HTML Validation

 It's not a fully html-page.
+Next time, rightclick on each deployed site and click "insepkt", then you will get the clean HTML code.

 ## Lighthouse